AbrilDaPra/AVRILacc/README.md

 ## About the Project

-Our Accessories Website is a dynamic platform designed to display a diverse selection of accessories, allowing users to explore and purchase their favorite items.
+AVRIL Website is a dynamic platform designed to display a diverse selection of accessories, allowing users to explore and purchase their favorite items.

 ## Technologies Used